codesoftlab/PHP-Firebase-Notification-Class/README.md

       $push = new Push();
     ?>

-Sending a message to a single user can be done like this
+Sending a message to a single device id can be done like this.

     <?php
       $push->setNode("notification");